 On an annual basis, the DAAPP report is distributed to all applicable students and all employees.
-Special provisions are made to provide the report to students who enroll after the annual distribution and to employees who are hired at various times throughout the year.
+Special provisions are made to provide the report to students who enroll after the annual distribution and employees hired at various times throughout the year.